acorn-io/runtime/docs/docs/37-Get Started/02-Managing Images.md

 ---
-title: Managing Images
+title: Manage Images
 ---

 ## Listing images

-To see what images are available locally in your cluster.
+To see what images are available locally in your Acorn namespace.

 `acorn images`